theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 #### Cones

-The shriveled topology exported as .obj file is composed of individual “cones” each named by city.
+The shriveled topology exported as .obj file is composed of individual “cones” each named by the city on top.

+Our intention here is to turn the collection of cones into a single multi-cones surface and remove the unneeded artifacts below the surface.

 It is quite hard to keep accurate geometry when trying to model the mesh surface depending of the source file and its complexity.
 But one method looks promising.